MicrosoftDocs/windows-powershell-docs/docset/mdop/appvsequencer/new-appvsequencerpackage.md

 ```

 ### -InstalledFilesPath
-Speicife the location of the already installed files used to create a new App-V package with the aid of an App-V Accelerator.
+Specifies the location of the already installed files used to create a new App-V package with the aid of an App-V Accelerator.

 ```yaml
 Type: String